pitronicteam/FOC_ESC-hardware/README.md

 ### Prototype G431 4IN1

-Prototype G431 4IN1 is a 30.5x30.5mm 4IN1 ESC which can be easily ammounted on drones.
+Prototype G431 4IN1 is a 30.5x30.5mm 4IN1 ESC which can be easily amounted on drones.
 This design uses STM32G431KBU6 QFN32 chips.
 Reference design from STM's B-G431B-ESC1.
 More info here.

 - 2 phase current
 - High performance BEMF circuit